 After taking a few photos and propping up the carrots I decided the wreath needed a bow.
 So I found a way to add a little navy to the orange and green!

 I snagged this bow from another wreath.

 I think the bow makes the wreath, don’t you?
 What do you think?
-The best part is I can switch out the carrots for seasonal picks through the year.
-For less than $10 I have a refreshed wreath to welcome spring.
+The best part is I can switch out the carrots for seasonal picks throughout the year.